 Learn C# for Beginners – Microsoft Virtual Academy.
 Inside a C# Program.
 The Basics of C Programming" The C programming language is a popular and widely used programming language for creating computer programs.

 Programmers around the world embrace C because it gives maximum control and efficiency to the programmer.
 If you are a programmer, or if you are interested in becoming a programmer, there are a couple of benefits you gain from learning C: You will be able to read and write code for a large number of platforms -- everything from microcontrollers to the most advanced scientific systems can be written in C, and many modern operating systems are written in C.The jump to the object oriented C++ language becomes much easier.
 How C Programming Works - HowStuffWorks.

-The C programming language is incredibly popular, and it's easy to see why.
+Programming in C is efficient and gives the programmer a great deal of control.
 Many other programming languages like C++, Java and Python were developed using C. Chances are increasing each day that if you're a programmer, you won't use C exclusively for your work.
 However, there are several learning C is highly beneficial, even if you don't use it regularly.
 Here's why: You'll be able to read and write code for software that can be used on many different types of computer platforms, including everything from small microcontrollers to desktop, laptop and mobile operating systems.

 You'll better understand what high-level languages are doing behind the scenes, such as memory management and garbage collection.
 How VPNs Work" As a business grows, it might expand to multiple shops or offices across the country and around the world.

 To keep things running efficiently, the people working in those locations need a fast, secure and reliable way to share information across computer networks.
 In addition, traveling employees like salespeople need an equally secure and reliable way to connect to their business's computer network from remote locations.
 One popular technology to accomplish these goals is a VPN (virtual private network).
 A VPN is a private network that uses a public network (usually the Internet) to connect remote sites or users together.

 The VPN uses "virtual" connections routed through the Internet from the business's private network to the remote site or employee.
 VPN was not the first technology to make remote connections.
 This article describes VPN components, technologies, tunneling and security.
 How WiFi Works" If you've been in an airport, coffee shop, library or hotel recently, chances are you've been right in the middle of a wireless network.